Seeed-Studio/OPL_Eagle_Library/README.md

 -	For MPN specific footprints, please follow the existing footprint naming convention for the footprint and name the corresponding schematic symbol with the manufacturer part number.

 ### Notes:
 - These libaries are available within Eagle!
-Navigate to the Library Manager and select the Available tab to download the latest version.
+Navigate to the <b><i>Library Manager</b></i> and select the <b><i>Available</i></b> tab to download the latest version.
 Please make sure you delete any previous versions of the libraries prior to the 2018 update and make sure libraries are up-to-date.
-The latest versions follow the naming format "OPL_xxx..."
-We cannot provide any guarantees on outdated libraries.
+The latest versions follow the naming <b>"OPL_xxx..."</b> We cannot provide any guarantees on outdated libraries.
 -	The Seeed OPL component libraries have been updated to match the Shenzhen OPL categories to aid in merging the two libraries.
 Some components will have moved to new homes, but this has not been updated on the website OPL library yet.
 We will update this soon!
 -	Unlike previous versions, we have uploaded the files individually as opposed to a whole zip file.
 We hope this will help you follow standard GitHub workflow to contribute changes.
 (Thanks for your feedback!)

 There is a lot to consider in managing a large library like this, so we would greatly appreciate any ideas and feedback regarding how we can make the library more user-friendly.
 We’ll be monitoring the discussion section and the designated OPL section in our forums.
-You are also welcome to let us know by [e-mail](mailto:fusion@seeed.cc).
+You are also welcome to let us know by <b>[e-mail](mailto:fusion@seeed.cc)</b>.

 We hope the new maintained library will prove to be an invaluable resource to all of our PCBA users and beyond.